 The global explosion of online activity is steadily transforming the relationship between government and the public.
 The first wave of change, “e-government,” enlisted the Internet to improve management and the delivery of services.
 More recently, “e-democracy” has aimed to enhance democracy itself using digital information and communication technology.
 One notable example of e-democratic practice is the government-sponsored (or government-authorized) online forum for public input on policymaking.

 In Majority Judgment, Michel Balinski and Rida Laraki argue that the traditional theory of social choice offers no acceptable solution to the problems of how to elect, to judge, or to rank.
 They find that the traditional model—transforming the "preference lists" of individuals into a "preference list" of society—is fundamentally flawed in both theory and practice.
+Balinski and Laraki propose a more realistic model.
+It leads to an entirely new theory and method--majority judgment—proven superior to all known methods.

 The post–civil rights era perspective of many scientists and scholars was that race was nothing more than a social construction.
 Recently, however, the relevance of race as a social, legal, and medical category has been reinvigorated by science, especially by discoveries in genetics.
 Although in 2000 the Human Genome Project reported that humans shared 99.9 percent of their genetic code, scientists soon began to argue that the degree of variation was actually greater than this, and that this variation maps naturally onto conventional categories of race.